Manawatū’s premier mountain bike park, Arapuke is home to a growing network of tracks and trails, from Grade 2 through to Grade 6.

 If you are heading into the park for the first time from the Kahuterawa Road end, gain altitude by ascending either Pupu Rahi or Back Track.
 These trails will get you into the heart of the action.

-Rhythmn and Vines (Grade 3) is the park’s signature trail.
+Mr Twister (Grade 3) is one of park's signature trail.
 It is a flowing descent with plenty of berms to keep you on course and riding high.

 About Time (Grade 3) swoops and swerves around corners as it heads downhill.
 The start of this trail can be accessed from the shuttle drop-off at the top of the park.
 To ride there, head up Jack and the Beanstalk.

-Many of the other trails are reasonably technical and require a good skill/confidence level to be able to cope with the many obstacles and drop-opffs.
-For the more adventurous, Rambo and Kissing Rock (Grade 5) feature technical sections, rollovers, jumps and off-camber roots all while heading steeply downhill.
+Many of the other trails are reasonably technical and require a good skill/confidence level to be able to cope with the many obstacles.
+For the more adventurous, Ripper (Grade 4) will provide big tabletops paired with Flowey decent and Chewbacca (Grade 5) will give you technical roots, off camber sections and challenging obstacles.

 Access from bottom: